DurgeshPandit11/java-mini-project-hangman-game/README.md

 **Steps to duplicate the project on your local machine:**
-1. Make sure Java is installed on your machine
+1. Make sure Java is installed on your machine.
 2. Simply clone the repository using the following command: git clone https://github.com/DurgeshPandit11/java-mini-project-hangman-game.git
-3. Open the folder in your preferred code editor (e.g. Visual Studio Code)
+3. Open the folder in your preferred code editor (e.g. Visual Studio Code).
-4. Navigate to HangmanGame >> DurgeshHangmanMain.java file and run it
+4. Navigate to HangmanGame >> DurgeshHangmanMain.java file and run it.
 5. You should see an output window as shown below:
  ![image](https://github.com/DurgeshPandit11/java-mini-project-hangman-game/assets/115443660/7c0636ce-2094-432d-8502-ffae0d65fb11)